 The examination is a computer-based, timed, closed-book assessment that must be attempted unaided in the presence of a proctor.

-- The AIF® Examination consists of eighty (80) multiple choice questions, seventy (70) of which are graded for the exam score.
+- The AIF® Examination consists of eighty (80) multiple choice questions, seventy (70) of which are graded for the exam score and ten (10) are unscored trial questions.
 Candidates are given a time-limit of one hundred twenty (120) minutes to complete the exam.
-A paper-based examination is available upon prior arrangement by Fi360 or the exam taker and may only be proctored by Fi360 personnel.

 Note: Evaluation of AIFA® candidates is based on a combination of class participation and successful completion of the case study.
 There is no examination associated with becoming an AIFA® designee.